Are you looking for cheap insurance?

 2) They may need to talk to you rather than just send you quotes, and this may be inconvenient.

 Both methods have advantages and disadvantages.
 If your needs are simple; for example if you are an 'average' person needing home or car insurance, then a price comparison site may be very useful for you.
-If your needs are more complex a specialist broker might be a better (or the only) option.
+If your needs are more complex a specialist insurance provider might be a better (or the only) option.

 This why we partner with Seopa Limited.
-They are not owned by an insurer themselves so their price comparison system is completely independent, but they also work with a large panel of brokers, most of whom are specialists in particular fields.
+They are not owned by an insurer themselves so their price comparison system is completely independent, but they also work with a large panel of insurance providers, most of whom are specialists in particular fields.
 We believe that this can offer our visitors the best of both worlds.